Special Educational Needs & Disabilities

 Disability

 A key Local Authority’s responsibility, for the upper age group of SEND, is an effective and supported transition to adulthood.
-Indicators of successful transition include; percentage of adults with learning disabilities (receiving support from social care) who live in their own home or with their family; and percentage in employment.
+Indicators of successful transition include percentage of adults with learning disabilities (receiving support from social care) who live in their own home or with their family; and percentage in employment.
 These figures are slightly lower in Lincolnshire compared to the national average (Source: Local Area SEND Report, 2022).

 Key inequalities